fedragon/sublime-scalafmt/README.md

     {
       "keys": ["super+alt+l"],
-      "command": "scafor_format_file",
+      "command": "scala_formatter_format_file",
     }

 changing `keys` to any sequence of keys you'd like.

 ## Usage

-Open a Scala file, then open the `Command Palette` and select `ScaFor: Format current file`.
+Open a Scala file, then open the `Command Palette` and select `ScalaFormatter: Format current file`.

 ## Scalafmt configuration